History & Biographies

 At war’s end, he became one of the most wanted Nazi war criminals.

-Despite the tracking down of “Nazi hunters” and the involvement of the Israeli secret service, who tried several times to have him extradited or to put an end to his life, he remained hidden and protected by the Syrian regime until his death in 2001.
+Despite the tracking down of “Nazi hunters” and the involvement of the Israeli secret service, who tried several times to have him extradited or to put an end to his life, he remained hidden and protected by the Syrian regime until he died in 2001.

 AMAZON, THE LOST WORLD 52’